FluBBaOfWard/K80DS/README.md

 1. Create a "acds" directory either in the root of your card or in the data directory (eg h:\data\acds).
 This is where settings and save files end up.
-2. Now put you (zipped) games into a folder where you have (arcade) roms.
+2. Now put your (zipped) games into a folder where you have (arcade) roms.
 3. Depending on your flashcart you might have to DLDI patch the emulator.

 When the emulator starts, you can either press L+R or tap on the screen to open